syncfusion-content/uwp-docs/uwp/SfGantt/Overview.md

 ---
 # Overview

-Gantt control is designed to visualize and edit the project schedule, and track the project progress.
-It helps to organize and schedule the projects and you can update the project schedule through interactions like editing, dragging and resizing.
+Gantt control has been designed to visualize and edit the project schedule, and track the project progress.
+It helps to organize and schedule the projects, and the project schedule can be updated through interactions like editing, dragging and resizing etc.

 ![](SfGantt_images/Overview.jpeg)